HiDef-Aerial-Surveying/stochLAB/README.md

 model originally developed by [Band (2012)](https://www.bto.org/sites/default/files/u28/downloads/Projects/Final_Report_SOSS02_Band1ModelGuidance.pdf).

+The `{stochLAB}` package was compiled and curated by DMP Statistics and HiDef Aerial Surveying.

 Code developed under `{stochLAB}` substantially re-factored and re-structured Masden’s (heavily script-based) implementation into a user-friendly, streamlined, well documented and easily distributed tool.
 Furthermore, the package lays down the code infrastructure for easier incorporation of new functionality, e.g. extra parameter sampling features, model expansions, etc.

 In addition, previous code underpinning core calculations for the